SolaceLabs/solace-pretty-dump/README.md

 To disable this feature, include the argument `--export` and PrettyDump will not add the `#noexport/` prefix.

-See the [Solace docs](https://docs.solace.com/Messaging/No-Export.htm) for more details.
+See the [Solace docs on Subscription Export](https://docs.solace.com/Messaging/No-Export.htm) for more details.

 ### Queue Consume